 •Of the 20 million doses of vaccines they are acquiring, 4.76 million doses will be through the COVAX global initiative and 10 million doses will come from AstraZeneca.

-More details: Health Minister, Chen Shih-chung told reporters he “really hoped” there would be a “vaccine passport” system put in place that would easily identify air travellers who have taken a COVID-19 vaccine, reported Nikkei.
+More details: Health Minister, Chen Shih-chung told reporters he “really hoped” there would be a “vaccine passport” system put in place that would easily identify air travellers who have taken a COVID-19 vaccine, including the Astra Zeneca vaccine, reported Nikkei.

 •“This is something we are proactively considering,” he said.